Insolvency Laws and Securitisation

-The basic transaction structure of credit asset securitisation has been clearly stipulated in the Administrative Measures for the Securitisation of Credit Assets, and is therefore relatively fixed.
-The basic transaction structure of credit asset securitisation is as follows:
+The basic transaction structure of a credit asset securitisation has been clearly stipulated in the Administrative Measures for the Securitisation of Credit Assets, and is therefore relatively fixed, as follows:

-The laws and regulations having material effects on the transaction structure of the credit asset securitisations include the Contract Law of the People’s Republic of China, the Trust Law of the People’s Republic of China, the Administrative Measures for the Securitisation of Credit Assets, the Measures for the Supervision and Administration of the Pilot Scheme on Securitisation for Credit Assets of Financial Institutions (Order of CBRC No 3), the Announcement on Further Regulating the Risk Retention of Originator in Credit Asset Securitisation (Announcement of the PBOC and CBRC No 21), the Notice on the Workflow for the Record Registration of Credit Asset Securitisation (Yin Jian Ban Bian Han No 1092) and the Announcement on Issues concerning the Administration of the Issuance of Credit Asset Securities (Announcement of the PBOC No 7).
+The laws and regulations that have a material effect on the transaction structure of credit asset securitisations include the Civil Code of the People’s Republic of China, the Trust Law of the People’s Republic of China, the Administrative Measures for the Securitisation of Credit Assets, the Measures for Supervising and Administrating the Pilot Securitisation of Credit Assets of Financial Institutions (Order of CBRC No 3), the Announcement on Further Regulating the Risk Retention of Originator in Credit Asset Securitisation (Announcement of the PBOC and CBRC No 21), the Notice by the General Office of the China Banking and Insurance Regulatory Commission on Issues Concerning Information Registration of Credit Asset Securitisation of Banking Financial Institutions (Order of General Office of CBIRC No 99) and the Announcement on Issues Concerning the Administration of the Issuance of Credit Asset Securities (Announcement of the PBOC No 7).

 Business Asset Securitisation

-The laws and regulations that have material effect on the transaction structure of business asset securitisations include the Security Law Of the People’s Republic of China, the Securities Investment Fund Law of the People’s Republic of China, the Administrative Provisions on Asset Securitisation of Companies and Subsidiaries of Fund Management Companies (Announcement of the CSRC No 49), the Measures for the Administration of the Record Filing of Asset-Backed Special Schemes and the accompanying rules published by the AMAC (Letter of the AMAC No 459).
+The laws and regulations that have a material effect on the transaction structure of business asset securitisations include the Security Law of the People’s Republic of China, the Securities Investment Fund Law of the People’s Republic of China, the Administrative Provisions on Asset Securitisation Business of Securities Companies and Subsidiaries of Fund Management Companies (Announcement of CSRC No 49), the Measures for the Administration of the Record Filing of Asset-Backed Special Schemes and the accompanying rules published by the AMAC (Letter of the AMAC No 459).

-There are two main transaction structures for ABNs.
-In the first, trust-type ABNs, the specific transaction structure is as follows:
+There are two transaction structures for ABNs: trust-type ABNs and pledge-type ABNs.
+Since the latter structure is rarely used today, only the first transaction structure is introduced below:

-The laws and regulations that have material effect on the transaction structures of the ABNs include the Trust Law of the People’s Republic of China, the Measures for Administration of Debt Financing Instruments Issued by Non-Financial Enterprises in the Interbank Bond Market (Order of PBOC No 1), and Announcement of the Publication of Issuance Guidelines for Asset-Backed Notes Issued by Non-financial Enterprises and the Registration Documents and Forms of Public Offerings of Asset-Backed Notes by Non-financial Enterprises (Announcement of NAFMII No 27).
+The laws and regulations that have a material effect on the transaction structures of ABNs include the Trust Law of the People’s Republic of China, the Measures for Administration of Debt Financing Instruments Issued by Non-Financial Enterprises in the Interbank Bond Market (Order of PBOC No 1), and Guidelines for Asset-Backed Notes by Non-Financial Enterprises and the Registration Documents and Forms for the Public Offerings of Asset-Backed Notes by Non-Financial Enterprises published by NAFMII.